Punahou School: The school in recent years

-Tuition was $26,000 for the 2019–20 school year, not including student activity fees.
-Locals have long regarded Punahou as an expensive school, but its tuition is less than that of Harvard Westlake School or Sidwell Friends School, both of which charge over $35,000.
+Tuition was $30,480 for the 2023–24 school year, not including student activity fees.
 Tuition does not cover the entire cost of educating a student, and the school's endowment makes up the difference.
 Punahou reported its endowment at $239 million in 2014.
 Although these figures are high among mainland U.S. private schools, Honolulu's Iolani School has a comparable endowment (twice the endowment per pupil), and Kamehameha Schools has a $5 to $9 billion endowment (30 times the endowment per pupil) with a larger physical plant.
 Maui has Seabury Hall, which has twice the endowment per pupil.

-In the class of 2015, three graduates went to Harvard, three to Princeton, and two to Yale, with 22 total at Ivy League schools.
-Seven attended Swarthmore, Wellesley, Amherst, Tufts, or Vassar.
-Four attended Stanford, two Berkeley, four Massachusetts Institute of Technology, 16 Boston University, and 12 New York University, with 23 total at University Athletic Association schools.
-Students in that class also chose Texas Christian, Notre Dame, Vanderbilt, Villanova, Rensselaer Polytecnic, Rochester Institute of Technology, Michigan, Northeastern, Boston College, Olin Engineering, Norwich Military College, NYU Shanghai, Erasmus/Rotterdam, Yonsei/S. Korea, Waseda/Japan, and Edinburgh/UK.
-Six decided to train at a US military academy.
-Schools throughout California, Washington, Oregon, Colorado, Utah, Arizona, and Nevada are also popular among graduates, and many students choose to attend local schools like the University of Hawaii and Chaminade.
+In the class of 2015, three graduates went to Harvard University, three to Princeton University, and two to Yale University, with 22 total at Ivy League colleges.
+Seven attended Swarthmore College, Wellesley College, Amherst College, Tufts University, or Vassar College.
+Four attended Stanford University, two University of California, Berkeley, four Massachusetts Institute of Technology, 16 Boston University, and 12 New York University, with 23 total at University Athletic Association schools.
+Students in that class also chose Texas Christian University, Notre Dame University, Vanderbilt University, Villanova University, Rensselaer Polytechnic Institute, Rochester Institute of Technology, Michigan State University, Northeastern University, Boston College, Olin College of Engineering, Norwich Military College, New York University Shanghai, Erasmus/Rotterdam, Yonsei/S. Korea, Waseda/Japan, and Edinburgh/UK.
+Six were selected for study and training at US military academies.
+Schools throughout California, Washington, Oregon, Colorado, Utah, Arizona, and Nevada are also popular among graduates, and many students choose to attend local schools like the University of Hawaiʻi and Chaminade.

 The class of 2012 had 30 of Hawaii's 70 National Merit Semifinalists.
 The class of 2013 had 20 semifinalists, and five of the state's ten National Merit Scholars.

-Punahou's 33 Presidential Scholars were graduates of the classes of '64, '66, '70, '71, '75, '78 (two), '79, '82, '84 (two members), '85, '86 (two), '91, '92 (two), '93, '95, '96, '98, '01, '02, '04 (three), '05, '06, '08, '11, '16 (two), '17, and '21.
+Punahou's 33 Presidential Scholars were graduates of the classes of 1964, 1966, 1970, 1971, 1975, 1978 (two), 1979, 1982, 1984 (two members), 1985, 1986 (two), 1991, 1992 (two), 1993, 1995, 1996, 1998, 2001, 2002, 2004 (three), 2005, 2006, 2008, 2011, 2016 (two), 2017, and 2021.

 In 2006, it was ranked the greenest school in America.
 In 2017, Punahou's sports program was ranked second nationally in the MaxPreps Cup standings.

 Punahou's student body is diverse, with student selection based on both academic and non-academic considerations.
 The school is a founding member of the Mastery Transcript Consortium, and uses a competency-based learning framework in some courses.

 A recent study of the class of 1979 showed that 15 had a PhD, 22 had an MD, 39 had a JD, 18 had the MBA, 10 had the DDS, DMD, DVM, or ND (about one quarter of the class reaching terminal degrees).
 4 were officers in the US armed services.
-12 had degrees from Harvard, Yale, or Princeton, 14 from Stanford, 17 from UC Berkeley, and 26 total from Ivy League schools.
+12 had degrees from Harvard University, Yale University, or Princeton University, 14 from Stanford University, 17 from University of California, Berkeley, and 26 total from Ivy League colleges.